marcov64/Lsd/Readme.txt

 4.2 macOS installation (10.10+ ONLY)
 ************************************

-To install LSD, the simplest alternative is to use the installer package (e.g. LSD-installer-mac-7-3-0.dmg).
-Download it, double click on the package file to mount it, double click on the LSD Installer application, and follow the instructions.
-The installer package can be deleted after installation.
+To install LSD, the simplest alternative is to use the installer package (e.g. LSD-installer-mac-8-0-stable-1.dmg).
+Download it, double-click on the package file to mount it, double-click on the LSD Installer application, and follow the instructions.
+The installer package can be unmounted and deleted after the installation.

+IMPORTANT: please pay attention to the Terminal windows opened by the installer.
+They may require your interaction, according to the instructions of the installer.
+Do not close any Terminal window which is not inactive.
+If the Terminal window is closed or interrupted by accident, please cancel the installation and restart.

-To manually install LSD, simply unzip a LSD distribution file (e.g., LSD-7.3-master.zip) to the chosen directory (in most cases  "~/", the user home directory, is recommended) using Finder.
+To manually install LSD, simply unzip a LSD distribution file (e.g., LSD-8.0-master.zip) to the chosen directory (in most cases  "~/", the user home directory, is recommended) using Finder.
 This will create the whole LSD folder structure.
 Take note of the name of the main (topmost) folder where LSD is installed.
 The distribution file may be deleted after the extraction.

 Next, open the Terminal application (located inside the Utilities app folder), and type the following commands (each line must be completed by pressing "Enter"):

- cd ~/Lsd-7.3-master
+ cd ~/Lsd-8.0-master
  ./add-shortcut-mac.sh

 After a successful installation, a desktop shortcut (icon) will be available for using LMM/LSD.
 A shortcut is also created in the computer Applications folder.